-As Church members, we are given callings, responsibilities, and
+As Church members, we are given callings, responsibilities, and opportunities to reach out in compassion and minister to others.

 Recently, the Church has placed a renewed emphasis on ministering, or serving or loving others.
 Great thought was taken to determine what we should call this special emphasis.